Use this food diary pdf to keep track of your food while you’re doing an elimination diet or any diet for weight loss.

 Along with meal planning, my son and I are also keeping a food diary through the elimination process.
 I wanted to make one simple enough for him to jot a few things down, so if he still has high eosinophils after the top 6, we can look back and see if there were any consistent reactions to other foods.

-Since I was making printables, I decided to put together a reintroduction pdf.
-With EoE, a repeat endoscopy a few months after each reintroduction is the only true way to know what your triggers are, but we will still be keeping track for food sensitivities.
+Since I was making food consumption printables, I decided to put together a reintroduction pdf.
+With EoE, a repeat endoscopy a few months after each reintroduction is the only true way to know what your triggers are, but we will still be keeping track of food sensitivities.

 If you are doing an elimination diet to find out food intolerances, then keeping track of how your body reacts is very important.
 I made three different ones, in different colors and fonts… I have to have my pink while my son prefers gray!

 They are in a zip file.
 After you download, extract, and print out your preferred template of the food diary pdf.

 I know this journey is not going to be easy, but luckily there are a lot of great Facebook groups out there to help and allergy-free products are more readily available.

 I find a bunch of great Enjoy Life items at our local Wal-Mart.
 Sprouts has been a great place for refrigerated products.
 And of course, Amazon has everything!

 Starting to eat different and healthy food is not easy for sure.
 Sometimes I like to print out and tape up motivational quotes around to keep me going!

 I wish you luck if you are starting a journey too!
 Please let me know if you have any questions.